k0k0pelli/timetracker/README.md

 # TimeTracker
 TimeTracker is a simple tool for the personal tracking of the time you have spent on projects.
 It aims primarily at developers who want to simply track their own effort spent on projects, but may be useful also in other cases in which a detailed tracking of time spent is helpful.
-Hence, TimeTracker allowes you to
+Hence, TimeTracker allows you to

 1. ... simply record your activities in a project on a personal basis (no multi-user TimeTracking).
 1. ... create reports for the time spent on a project/phase/task on a daily basis.